-We are not a party to any legal proceedings, the result of which would have a material effect on our business or results of operations.
+We are not a party to any legal proceedings which we believe would have a material effect on our business or results of operations.
 From time to time, we may become involved in various legal proceedings that arise in the ordinary course of our business.